Stained Glass Projects

 Back to the TOP

-Cross and Lilies Lamp
+Cross and Lilies Table Lamp

 You may want to try your hand at creating a Stained Glass table lamp.
 My first attempt at a lamp is shown here.
 Each panel is 7″x11″, and there are 119 pieces total.
 The two images on the top row left are what I used to draw up my patterns.
 As you can see in the third image (now is a good time to click on the image to bring up the “Spotlight Box”), the two lily panels are mirror images.
 The second row shows my first Stained Glass workbench in our garage in Ohio.
 Note in the upper right of the first image, the light box I built to allow me to easily see what the color and textures in the glass pieces will be when the lamp is turned on.
 I HIGHLY recommend you get some form of light box if you are going to get serious about making Stained Glass project.
 This triangular lamp normally sits in the bedroom, but gets pulled out into the living room during the Spring holiday season.